dlc2action

 Creating

-To start a new project, you can create a new dlc2action.project.project.Project
+To start a new project, you can create a new dlc2action.project.project.Project instance in python.

 from dlc2action.project import Project